Cowes: Economy

 Industry in both Cowes and East Cowes has always centred on the building and design of marine craft and materials associated with boat-making, including the early flying boats, and sail-making.
 It is the place where the first hovercraft was tested.

-Major present-day employers include BAE Systems Integrated System Technologies (Insyte), which occupies the site of the old Somerton Aerodrome at Newport Road, Cowes; and GKN Aerospace in East Cowes.
+Major present-day employers include BAE Systems, which occupies the site of the old Somerton Aerodrome at Newport Road, Cowes; and GKN Aerospace in East Cowes.

 The population of the town increases dramatically during Cowes Week, the busiest time of the year for local businesses.
 The town was reported to be doing well in 2009, despite the economic downturn.

 The high street is where most of the retail shops in the town are located.
 These include specialist sailing shops catering for yachting enthusiasts, a small bookshop, hardware and homeware stores, an indoor plant shop and many more independent shops and businesses.
 There are a number of cafes and restaurants, including a coffee shop called PO41, despite the post code for Cowes being PO31.